kyaiooiayk/Docker-Notes/ReadMe.md

 - Remove all unused containers / images: ```docker container prune``` or ```docker system prune```
 ***

-## Docker image vs. container
+## Container nomenclature
-- Docker images are read-only templates used to build containers.
+- **Docker images** are read-only templates used to build containers.
-- Docker Containers are deployed instances created from those templates.
+- **Docker containers** are deployed instances created from those templates.
+- **Nodes** are physical or virtual machines or a physical machine running an instance of the Docker Engine.
+Typically you have several nodes in a cluster; in a learning or resource-limited environment, you might have only one node.
+- **Pods** is where the containers are placed to then be run on a nodes
 ***

 ## Available tutorials